Nepalese souvenirs are some of the best in the world

 Price: Incense holders start at about 300 rupees.

-5) Trekking gear: From North Face to Mountain Hardwear trekking gear is abundant in Nepal both in Kathmandu and Pokhara.
+5) Trekking gear: From North Face to Mountain Hardwear, trekking gear is abundant in Nepal both in Kathmandu and Pokhara.
 Most of what I wear today I’ve bought in Nepal.
 Yes, 90% of it is fake.
 But that doesn’t mean it’s all bad.
 A lot of the material comes from the genuine trekking gear suppliers factories in China.
 Yes, China.
 You do have to be careful of trekking gear made in Nepal, it’s just not worth it.
 But you can pick up a genuine (ish) North Face Jacket windbreaker for about USD$60 depending on the style or quality.
+In 2016 local Nepali firms have started their own brands like Sonam, it’s worth taking a lot though the prices will be higher.

 6) Goat & Tiger game (Bagh Chal): If you are looking for something unusual or different to take home for your coffee table look out for this Nepalese board game.
 Available in different sizes the idea remains the same.
 You and an opponent play as either 4 tigers or a herd of goats.
 The goats win by surrounding the tigers or the tigers win by capturing all the goats.
 Play with a local and lose every time.
 It’s not chess, but it can be fun and looks great.

-Price: Goat & Tiber game start at about 350 rupees.
+Price: Goat & Tiger game start at about 450 rupees.

 7) Papier Mache Dolls: Yes papier-mache dolls are an art form in Nepal.
 For the best in quality and selection forget Kathmandu.
 Go straight to Bhaktapur and marvel at the great selections on offer there.
 Just be sure to have them packed well for the journey home as they are delicate.

 8) Thankas: People come to Nepal just for Thankas!
-These are original Nepalese paintings made from embroidery.
+These are original Nepali paintings made from embroidery.
+Originally from Tibet, these paintings have found a home in Nepal.
 Often using precious metals like silver or gold thread Thankas are not cheap!
 But they are well worth an investment so if you buy one make sure it’s got a certification number showing where it was made and by whom.

 Price: Thankas start at about 1500 rupees.